FatScythe/Musica/README.md

 ![Musica Design](./src/images/design.png "Design")

 ### Future Feature
-1. Request Data from an API
+1. Request Data from an API(done)
-2. Play, pause, shuffle, and loop audio data
+2. Play, pause, shuffle, and loop audio data (pending)
+3. Search
+4. Like and collections
 ## Available Scripts

 In the project directory, you can run: